TybulOnAzure/DP-203/25 - Selective CICD for ADF with ADF Tools (part 2)/ReadMe.md

         # Team1 section
         pipeline,Team_1_Pipeline,$.properties.activities[0].description,"Description for DEV environment"
         ```
-    1. Create similar files for your remaining environments, e.g. **UAT** and **PROD**.
+    1. Create similar configuration files for your remaining environments, e.g. **UAT** and **PROD**.
-    1. Navigate to **Project Settings >> Service Connections** and create new connection to Azure using Service Principal and grant at last **Data Factory Contributor** role to all data factories that you will be deploying to
+    1. Navigate to **Project Settings >> Service Connections** and create new connection to Azure using Service Principal and grant at least **Data Factory Contributor** role to all data factories that you will be deploying to:

           1. In Azure Portal navigate to Azure Active Directory and create new App Registration
           1. For ADF only piplines grant **Data Factory Contibutor** role on Azure Data Factory resource, or for full CI/CD in Azure grant **Contributor** role to an entire resource group